dl1ycf/piHPSDR-MacOS-Binary/README.md

 https://github.com/dl1ycf/piHPSDR-MacOS-Binary

+Then you click on "install.sh.zip" and then, on the page that opens, on the "Download" button.
+You do the same with "pihpsdr.app.zip".
+Depending on the configuration of your browser, the files might get "unpacked" automatically or semi-automatically upon downloading them.
+The exact location where they are stored also depends on the configuration of your internet browser, the default is the "Downloads" folder within your home directory.

+If the files still contain the ".zip" externsion, that is, they are not yet "unpacked", unpack both of them by double-clicking then drag them (if they are not there yet) on the Desktop.

 Open the "terminal" app.
 If you have never used it, it is in the folder /Applications/Utilities.
 In the terminal window that opens, type in the following
 commands: